onera/Fast/FastS/doc/source/FastS.rst

     in the tree **teff**, the following variables are updated in the **FlowSolution#Centers** node thanks to primitive variable of t:

-        1. Density     (contains the numerical fluxes linked to the mass conservation)
+        1. Density     (contains the numerical fluxes linked to the mass conservation: rho (U . n) x S)
-        2. MomentumX   (contains the numerical fluxes linked to the MomentumX conservation minus pinf*n)
+        2. MomentumX   (contains the normalized numerical fluxes linked to the MomentumX conservation minus P_inf*n: (( rho (U . n) Ux + (P-P_inf).nx ) x S ) x 0.5/rho_inf/U_inf^2
         3. MomentumY...
         4. MomentumZ...
-        5. EnergyStagnationDensity  (contains the numerical fluxes of the linked to the energy conservation)
+        5. EnergyStagnationDensity  (contains the normalized numerical fluxes of the linked to the energy conservation)
         6. gradxVelocityX (gradient in the x direction of VelocityX at the position of the BC)
         7. gradyVelocityX
         8. gradzVelocityX